axisrow/mychem3d/README.md

 Pseudochemical 3d simulator
 - python tkinter used
-- opengl 4.3 with compute shader used
+- opengl 4.3 with compute shader used for parallel computation
 - not release by now

 for use install libraries: